 Here are the few benefits of making MVP rather than a fully functional product at once.

-MVP help you in decision making for future.
+- MVP helps you in decision-making for the future.

-MVP gives you a time to cope up with the downsides in your process at the earlier stage of development.
+- MVP gives you time to cope with the downsides in your process at the earlier stage of development.

 The Goal of MVP

-Your MVP will let you know what strategy you will need to adopt in future.
-This means what makes your product to hit the “product market fit”
+Your MVP will let you know what strategy you will need to adopt in the future.
+This means what makes your product hit the “product-market fit”

 Step 1 – Choosing the MVP features

-First, define your target audience and the problem you are intended to solve, then make up a process of doing a must have functionalities in it.
+First, define your target audience, and the problem you are intended to solve, then make up a process of doing must-have functionalities in it.

 Feature Prioritization – MoSCoW Analysis

-MoSCoW method is the prioritization technique in fields like business, marketing or software development process.
-It has typically 4 categories/have based on functionality of making the product, i.e.,
+Moscow method is the prioritization technique in fields like business, marketing, or software development process.
+It typically has 4 categories/has based on the functionality of making the product, i.e.,

-Must have: Minimal suitable subset of the functionality, that is really crucial.
-That is actually included in our MVP.
+Must have: Minimal suitable subset of the functionality, that is crucial.
+That is included in our MVP.